What is a Rheumatologist?

 Dr. Gina Del Giudice, M.D., FACR, FACP

 Dr. Del Giudice received her BA degree summa cum laude from Mount Holyoke College in 1982.
 There she was also elected to Phi Beta Kappa, Sigma Xi, and named a Mary Lyons and Sarah Williston Scholar.
-She graduated from Mount Sinai School of Medicine in 1986 and was elected to Alpha Omega Alpha.
+She graduated from Mount Sinai School of Medicine in 1986 and was elected to Alpha Omega Alpha honor medical society.
 Dr. Del Giudice completed her internship and residency in Internal Medicine at Mount Sinai Hospital in 1989.
 From 1989 to 1990, she was Chief Medical Resident at Mount Sinai.
 Dr. Del Giudice completed a three year Rheumatic Diseases Fellowship at the Hospital for Special Surgery and a Clinical Research Fellowship at New York Hospital Cornell Medical Center.
 While at HSS, she was a recipient of a Lupus Foundation Grant.
 She has compiled many publications and is licensed to practice medicine in New Jersey and New York.
 She has received research grants to study the immunology of childhood psychiatric diseases while at Mount Sinai School of Medicine where she served as an Adjunct Clinical Instructor of psychiatry from 1995 to 1998.
 She also served as an Attending Physician at the Catholic Medical Center of Brooklyn and Queens and was a practicing member of University Medical Group in New Brunswick, NJ.

 Dr. Del Giudice served on the Board of Trustees of the Eden Family of Autism Services from 2008-2014, is a member of The Board of Trustees of Rheuminations, Inc, and the Asch Family Foundation Funding Education and Research in Autism.
 She has been in private practice in Mercer County since 1999, when she established this Rheumatology group.